serverless/blog/posts/2017-10-20-how-droplr-scales-to-millions-with-the-serverless-framework.md

 I'm Antoni Orfin, a Solution Architect at [Droplr](https://droplr.com/?utm_source=serverlesscom&utm_medium=referral&utm_campaign=blogpost20171020) and I’d like to share with you some thoughts on our experience of moving Droplr’s infrastructure to Lambda.
 It’s been quite a journey, but well worth setting off in it, so read on!

 When we first heard about AWS Lambda, we were thrilled.
-Suddenly most of the common problems related with rapid deployments, complexity of Docker-based microservices architecture and underutilized EC2 servers could go away.
+At the time, we were using a Docker-based microservices architecture, which entailed problems like rapid deployments, complexity of Docker-based microservices architecture and underutilized EC2.
+Lambda could help us eliminate some of the unneeded complexity.

 We wanted to give it a try as fast as possible.
-Our main goal was to make our development process even more streamlined.
-It had to be super easy and fun for developers to deploy their own production-grade microservices without worrying about underlying AWS complexity.
-It had to enhance productivity and innovation.
+Our main goal was to make our development process even as streamlined as possible.
+It had to be super easy and fun for developers to deploy their own production-grade microservices It had to boost productivity and inspire innovation.

-After doing a couple of small proof of concepts, we finally agreed that Serverless would meet all of our requirements and that we should continue with it.
-Now, after half a year of working with Serverless Framework on production, we know it was the best choice we could take.
+So, we started doing some PoCs on the Serverless Framework, and today we're leveraging several Lambda-hosted microservices on top of our existing architecture.

 # Our Serverless architecture